Search

 Sharing a seriously fun love for food...

-Sweet and salty flavors play well together with a creamy peanut butter batter loaded with roasted peanuts and crispy bacon.
-The results will surprise you.
 At first bite it reminds you of a peanut butter cookie, not overly sweet but definitely full of peanut butter flavor.
-Then the crunch of the peanuts and oh, that bacon make for a delightful loaf!
+Then the crunch of the peanuts and oh, that bacon making for a delightful loaf!

 If you can’t find unsalted roasted peanuts – most on store shelves are salted – it’s easy to roast your own.
 Look for raw peanuts, preferably without their trademark red skins.
-I buy nuts from North Richland Hill’s Farmer’s Market, a local farmer’s market.
-The nuts and dried fruits are some of the best I’ve ever come across.
-Roasting your own peanuts only takes about 20 to 25 minutes.
-Their nutty aroma will fill your kitchen in the most amazing way when they’re roasted to perfection!
-Roast a big batch and freeze any extra to maintain their freshness.
+Roasting your own peanuts only takes about 5 to 8 minutes and their nutty aroma will fill your kitchen in the most amazing way!
+You can roast a big batch and keep them in your freezer.

-Then there’s that marvelous bacon!
-If you haven’t tried Pederson’s Natural Farms® bacon, search them out.
-Two of my favorites are the applewood smoked bacon and the cherry smoked – both are wonderful!
-For this recipe you’ll need a 10-ounce package, about 9 to 10 slices.
-Anytime I cook a large batch of bacon I find the oven is the easiest and the least messy way to cook it.
-Spread the bacon out on a wire rack, flipping it occasionally until it’s crispy and crunchy through and through.
+Then there’s the bacon!
+For this recipe you’ll need about 9 to 10 slices.
+I find the oven is the easiest and the least messy way to cook bacon.
+Spread the bacon out on a baking sheet lined with heavy-duty foil, bake at 425-degrees for about 15 to 20 minutes, or until it’s crispy and crunchy through and through.

 Peanut Butter Bacon Bread